rachelesmee/website/foss4guklocal2023/index.md

 layout: foss4guk2023
 ---

-### FOSS4G:UK Local 2023
+## FOSS4G:UK Local 2023

 We have a confirmed date for FOSS4G:UK Local 2023 - **Thurs 7th Sept 2023**.

 [OSGeo:UK](https://uk.osgeo.org/) will be bringing together all those interested in free and open source software for geospatial (FOSS4G) for this fantastic event.
 If you use, promote, develop or want to learn about open source tools and open data for geospatial, then this conference is for you!
 A whole day of talks, workshops and networking across the UK.
 Take a look at our previous programmes for [FOSS4G:UK Local 2022](https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM/edit#gid=1605024148),  [FOSS4GUK Online 2020](https://uk.osgeo.org/foss4gukonline2020/programme.html) and [FOSS4GUK 2019 in Edinburgh](https://uk.osgeo.org/foss4guk2019/FOSS4GUK_2019_Programme.pdf) to get a flavour of things to come!

 This will be a hybrid conference, but with a twist: there will be no central physical location.
 We have 8 venues geographically dispersed across the UK, where you can physically meet up to attend the conference.
-The three keynote presentations and some additional sessions will be streamed to all venues.
+The two keynote presentations and panel session will be streamed to all venues.
 Additional sessions will be run at each local venue.

 If there is no physical location near you, you can join remotely and view the streamed sessions from wherever you are.
 We will also have the [OSGeo:UK Matrix room](https://matrix.to/#/#OSGeoUK:matrix.org) to allow people to chat to each other before, during and after the event.